till-s/eth-rmii-mac/README.md

 Depending on whether the control port's `stripCRC` bit is set or not the CRC is either stripped or passed to the user.

+#### RX Filtering

+The RX implements a simple packet filter

+ - always accepts broadcast
+ - always accepts unicast (the stations' own MAC address)
+ - if `promisc` is set on the control port then all packets are accepted.
+ - if `allmulti` is set on the control port then all multicast packets are accepted.
+ - If the bit with the index that equals the hashed destination address is set in the `mcFilter` array is set (and the destination address *is* a multicast address) then the packet is accepted.

+##### Multicast Hashing

+The multicast hashing algorithm is the 6-bit CRC computed over the destination address in little-endian order, i.e., in the order the bits arrive at the station.
+The polynomial is

+      110011

+in little-endian notation with the msbit removed.
+The initial value of the CRC is zero and no post inversion is performed.

+A simple python script defining the precise algorithm can be found in `scripts/mcHash.py`.

+Note that an address in the common notation

+      01:02:03:04:05:06

+would have to be converted into a proper 48-bit little-endian number

+      0x060504030201

+before being passed to the script.
+For this example the hash is `59` (decimal) and the RX would accept a packet with this destination address if it found `mcFilter(59) = '1'`.

 ## License

 The RMII Mac is released under the [European-Union Public